DoWellLabs/Opensource-License-Compatibility/README.md

 ```

 ### Usage
-- The check how two license are compatible with each other, you are require to provide the first license Id and the second license id in the respective input fields. select action type from the dropdown input field and enter your user Id (optional), enter organization Id and submit.
+- To check how two license are compatible with each other, you are require to provide the first license Id and the second license id in the respective input fields. select action type from the dropdown input field and enter your user Id (optional), enter organization Id and submit.

 ### Example
 ```javascript